 Health and Counseling Services

-The Health and Wellness Center provides a number of services to the Trinity students, including medical and counseling services, as well as health education.
+The Health and Wellness Center provides a number of services to Trinity students, including medical and counseling services, as well as health education.
 Health services are provided by nurse practitioners who can diagnose and treat many medical conditions.
 Referrals can be made to specialists in the community.
 All full-time and part-time students are eligible to receive care.
-Additionally, a licensed social worker is available to provide individual and group counseling on issues such as managing anxiety, stress, and anger, coping with eating disorders, and responding to sexual assault.
+Additionally, licensed social workers are available to provide individual and group counseling on issues such as managing anxiety, stress, and anger, coping with eating disorders, and responding to sexual assault.
 All students must carry comprehensive medical insurance while enrolled at Trinity.
 All full time CAS students are enrolled in the student health insurance plan offered through Trinity, and can submit an annual waiver if they already carry qualified insurance.
 All other students are eligible to enroll in Trinity’s insurance for themselves and their dependents.
 For more information, visit The Health and Wellness Center.

 Free shuttle service to and from the Brookland/Catholic University Metro station is provided for the entire Trinity community.
 The shuttle runs from the Main Building to the Metro station parking lot.
 Shuttle schedules are available from the Campus Safety Office.